 Recent contribution history

-At their October 2018 sessions, the governing bodies decided on the levies of contributions, based on oil received in the calendar years 2006, 2011, 2016 and 2017 and payable by 1 March 2019.
-Details of the decisions taken in respect of each General and Major Claims Funds for open incidents are given here.
+At their October 2019 sessions, the governing bodies decided on levies of contributions based on oil received in the calendar years 2012, 2016 and 2018 and payable by 1 March 2020.
+Details of the decisions taken in respect of each General and Major Claims Fund for open incidents are given here.

-An overview of contributions by Member State is provided in the two charts below.
+An overview of contributions by Member State based on 2017 oil is provided in the two charts below.
+Updated charts and the list of tonnages reported for 2018 will be made available online shortly.

 Contributions to the 1992 Fund by Member State